build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

-> For GuardDuty we don't need to output anything at this point in time.
+> For GuardDuty we don't need to output anything at this time.

 4.5.
 Next move to the `root/main.tf` file and call the GuardDuty module.
 We need to provide the bucket ID and the malicious IP.
 You can see that these are coming from the s3 module and the compute module.